MicrosoftDocs/windows-itpro-docs/devices/surface/step-by-step--surface-deployment-accelerator.md

 ## Create a deployment share

-The following steps show how you create a deployment share for Windows 10 that supports Surface Pro 3, Surface Pro 4, Surface Book, the Surface app, the Surface Firmware Tool, and the Surface Asset Tag Tool.
+The following steps show how you create a deployment share for Windows 10 that supports Surface Pro 3, Surface Pro 4, Surface Book, the Surface Firmware Tool, and the Surface Asset Tag Tool.
 As you follow the steps below, make the selections that are applicable for your organization.
 For example, you could choose to deploy Windows 10 to Surface Book only, without any of the Surface apps.

 **Note**
 SDA lets you create deployment shares for both Windows 8.1 and Windows 10 deployments, but you can only create a single deployment share at a time.
 Therefore, to create both Windows 8.1 and Windows 10 deployment shares, you will need to run the tool twice.